-Copper surfaces are particularly reactive with air and, consequently, tend to change color in a short time.
-This can be seen in a more drastic way for the copper exposed outside, where it will create a layer of brownish oxide that will hide the natural beauty of the metal.
-There is not a single type of copper oxidation, in fact, depending on the environmental conditions, more complex oxides or hydroxides can be created, which can give much more different colors.
-However, it is precisely the presence of these oxides that keep the metal intact over time, so there is no problem in leaving the metal "abandoned" since its functionality will not be affected.
+Copper is quite reactive with air and, consequently, tends to change color in a short time.
+This can be seen more drastically for the copper exposed to the outside, where it will create a brownish oxide layer that will replace the elegance of the polished metal.
+However, it is precisely the presence of this oxide that keeps the metal intact over time, so there is no problem in leaving the metal "abandoned" as its functionality will not be affected.
 Depending on the environmental conditions, copper can acquire different oxidative states (cupric oxide, cuprous oxide) or react to form salts (carbonate and copper sulphate) with a typical greenish color.

-For those who want to try their hand at cleaning copper, they can use different techniques.
-Some household procedures are very widespread, where the copper object is washed (pans, teapots, vases, etc.) using products easily available in the kitchen.
-Usually wine vinegar is used, used concentrated or diluted, or mixed with table salt.
+For those who want to try their hand at cleaning copper, you can use different techniques.
+Some home procedures are widespread, where the copper object (pans, teapots, vases, etc.) is washed using products easily available in the kitchen.
+Usually, wine vinegar or lemon juice is used, concentrated or diluted, or mixed with table salt.
 The salt helps to create friction on the surface and increase the solubility of the copper ions detached from the acid.
-However, this procedure is effective in synergy with mechanical action or if oxidation is not too advanced, otherwise it would take too long and several applications.
-In fact, in the case of external artifacts such as gutters, stronger products must be used, first of all is muriatic acid (or hydrochloric acid), which is found on the market even at rather high percentages.
-It is a strong acid and consequently attention must be paid, however it is very fast and allows the removal of heavy oxides.
-In the following photos you can see the effectiveness of a single application of muriatic acid (using a spray or a soaked rag).
-It is advisable not to work in the sun and to always rinse after application.
-Subsequent application may be necessary to make the metal gradually brighter.
+This process is effective in synergy with mechanical action or if the oxidation is not too advanced, otherwise it would require time and several applications.

-At the end of the pickling, it would be advisable to treat copper with special products for the conservation of the surface and to slow down future and inevitable reoxidation.
-Some well-known commercial copper cleaning products already contain brightening and polishing raw materials (such as some silica earth) and complexing materials (such as oleic acid).
+At the end of the pickling, it would be advisable to treat the copper with special products for the preservation of the surface and to slow down future and inevitable reoxidations.
+Some well-known commercial products for copper cleaning already contain brightening and polishing raw materials (such as some silica earths) and protectives against oxidation (such as fatty acids, waxes, oils).